Tony Labat

 Tony Labat (born 1951) is a Cuban-born American multimedia artist, installation artist, and professor.
 He has exhibited internationally, developing a body of work in performance, video, sculpture and installation.
 Labat's work has dealt with investigations of the body, popular culture, identity, urban relations, politics, and the media.

 Early life and education

 Labat was born in Havana, Cuba in 1951.
 He emigrated from Cuba to Miami, Florida in 1965, when he was fifteen years old.
 He received his BFA degree (1978) and his MFA degree (1980) from the San Francisco Art Institute (SFAI).

 Career

-Since the early 1980s, Labat has been a participant in the California performance and video scene and has spend most of his career in San Francisco.
-Labat taught in the New Genres department at SFAI from 1985 until its closure in 2022, he also served as the MFA director.
+Since the early 1980s, Labat has been a participant in the California performance and video scene and has spent most of his career in San Francisco.

+On June 4, 1981, Labat boxed sculptor Tom Chapman in a four-round bout at Kezar Pavilion in San Francisco.
+"They went into the Kezar Pavilion ring to create a 'performative piece' of pugilistic conceptual art," wrote San Francisco Examiner columnist Bill Mandel, "and ended up in a four-round street fight."
+From video footage of the fight, Labat created a piece titled "Challenge: POV" (1981).

+Collections (selection)

-His artwork is included in the collection of the Museum of Modern Art, New York; Centre Pompidou, Paris; and Oakland Museum of California.
+Labat's artwork is included in the collection of the Museum of Modern Art, New York; Centre Pompidou, Paris; the Pérez Art Museum Miami, Florida, and Oakland Museum of California, among others.